 • Factory Management System (FMS): Check if the manufacturer uses systems like ERP, MES, or PLC to improve production processes, monitor real-time data, and use resources efficiently.
 Source: What is Manufacturing Execution System (MES)?

-MES Manufacturing
+MES Manufacturing in Sincede

 • Testing Procedures: Make sure the manufacturer tests the circuit breakers thoroughly before shipping.
 For example, when it comes to the MCCB, these tests usually include: